 Chief Daniels began his career in law enforcement with the Sheriff’s Office on November 22, 1974 as a jailer in the Dougherty County Jail.
 He has proudly served in numerous positions within the Sheriff’s Office.
 Some of which were Warrants and Civil Division, Investigations, Court Security Officer, and as Desk Sergeant.
 He was promoted to the rank of Major in charge of all administrative functions of the Sheriff’s Office and in 2004 was promoted to the rank of Colonel in charge of all Sheriff’s Office operations.
 His faithful dedication, loyalty and experience was rewarded when on January 1, 2009, he was promoted by Sheriff Sproul to Chief Deputy, the highest position within the agency.

-Col. John Ostrander is the Jail Operations Director for the Dougherty County Sheriff’s Office.
+John Ostrander is the Chief Jailer for the Dougherty County Sheriff’s Office.
 In this capacity, he manages and oversees the daily functioning of a 1230-bed jail with approximately 200 staff.
 Prior to this, he managed the Professional Standards and Training Division for 14 years, and was a part of the Transition Team which developed the policies and procedures for the current jail facility when it was constructed in 1993-1994.
-Although he had prior military law-enforcement experience, Col. Ostrander began his career in Dougherty County as a jailer in April of 1989.
+Although he had prior military law-enforcement experience, Chief Ostrander began his career in Dougherty County as a jailer in April of 1989.

-Along with his primary duties, Col. Ostrander sits on the City/County Criminal Justice Information Systems (CJIS) Oversight Committee, the County Risk Management Safety Committee, the county health plan's Insurance Review Committee, and the City/County Computer Committee.
+Along with his primary duties, John sits on the City/County Criminal Justice Information Systems (CJIS) Oversight Committee, the County Risk Management Safety Committee, the county health plan's Insurance Review Committee, and the City/County Computer Committee.

 Dougherty County Sheriff's Office | Judicial Building | 225 Pine Avenue | Albany, Georgia 31701 | 229.431.3259